mghasemi/pyProximation/doc/hilbert.rst

 ========================

 Given a measure space, the ``OrthSystem`` class implements the described procedure, symbolically.
 Therefore, it relies on a symbolic environment.
-Currently, two such environments are acceptable:
+Currently, three such environments are acceptable:

 	1. `sympy`
 	2. `sage`
+	3. `symengine`

 Legendre polynomials
 -----------------------------